rstrube/react-webpack-tutorial/README.md

 # Building a React Client-Side Web Application from Scratch

 ## Introduction
 React is a Javascript library that's typically used to build client-side web applications.
-It's provides a convenient way of organizing your front-end code into reusable components.
+It provides a convenient way of organizing your front-end code into reusable components.
 It also provides some "syntactial sugar" (i.e. JSX) that makes it far easier to comingle HTML and Javascript.
 Please note that client-side web applications *do not* provide server side application logic, and rely on a server to handle requests from the web application.
-This server could be an external system (e.g. headless system), or it could be server that's been developed specifically to work with your client-side application.
+This server could be an external system (e.g. headless system), or it could be a server that's been developed specifically to work with your client-side application.

 This tutorial focuses on creating a React client-side web application (from scratch).
-This tutorial focuses on creating a React client-side web application (from scratch).
 It will not cover creating a backend for your web application.

 When building a React client-side web application you'll need the following things: